Contrastive focus reduplication: Examples

 In Canadian English, French French means French as spoken in France, as opposed to Canadian French.
 This can be analyzed either as contrastive focus reduplication, or simply as the noun French (the French language) preceded by the adjective French (from France).
+Compare English English, the English language as spoken in England, which may also be considered "prototypical English".

 In other languages

 This construction has been identified in German, though research suggests that the meaning of the construction is not readily understood by all speakers.

-A typical phrase in Germany is "Er ist mein Freund, aber nicht mein Freund Freund".
-This is translated to "He's my friend, but not my friend friend [boyfriend]".
-It's used to disambiguate because there is no word specifically meaning 'boyfriend'.
+A typical phrase in Germany is Er ist mein Freund, aber nicht mein Freund Freund 'He's my friend, but not my friend friend [boyfriend]'.
+It is used to disambiguate because there is no word commonly used in colloquial German that specifically means 'boyfriend'.
+In German, such forms are often treated as identical constituent compounds (ICCs), where Freund-Freund emphasizes a prototypical or "real" sense of the noun and can highlight a contrast with non-prototypical interpretations.